 Yet at the touch of a button the front and centre sections of the roof disappear entirely behind the seats along with the rear window glass, while the sporty fastback buttresses remain in place to give the RF a completely distinctive roof down look, adding a new dimension to the MX-5’s lithe profile.

-The most compact MX-5 ever produced, the 2022 MX-5 range is complemented by a choice of seven body colour options: Artic White Solid, Deep Crystal Blue Mica, Jet Black Mica, Machine Grey Metallic, Polymetal Grey Metallic, Platinum Quartz Metallic and Soul Red Crystal Metallic.
-The 1.5 Skyactiv-G 132ps models are marked out with 16” Black alloy wheels for SE-L models, while the Sport trim is marked out with Bright Silver alloy wheels.
-Moving up to the more powerful 2.0 Skyactiv-G 184ps versions, Sport Tech uses 17” Bright alloy wheels while the range-topping GT Sport Tech flagship model is marked out by 17” BBS Gun Metallic alloy wheels.
+The most compact MX-5 ever produced, the 2023 MX-5 range is complemented by a choice of seven body colour options: Artic White, Deep Crystal Blue, Jet Black, Machine Grey, Zircon Sand, Platinum Quartz and Soul Red Crystal.
+The 1.5 Skyactiv-G 132ps models are marked out with 16” Black alloy wheels, while the Exclusive Line 2.0-litre trim is marked out with Bright Silver alloy wheels, while the range-topping Homura flagship model is marked out by 17” BBS Gun Metallic alloy wheels.